Native American Animal Symbols - Who are They, What do They Mean and Why

 Swan: The symbol of total grace, serenity, and innocence.

-Tadpole: A very powerful figure.
+Tadpole: Immature frogs implying fertility and renewal.
+They change and are therefore considered a very powerful figure.
 They are a symbol of fertility, change, and renewal.

 Turkey (Earth Eagle): Sacrifice of self for a higher purpose; understands the gift of giving; honors Earth Mother; harvest bounties.

-Turtle: A very powerful symbol for women.
+Turtle: A water animal.
+A very powerful fetish for women.
 It symbolizes fertility, long life, and perseverance.
 It is sometimes even considered able to defy death.

 Weasel: Stealth; cunning; ingenuity; revenge; ability to see hidden reasons behind things; power of observation; Weasel and otter hides, because they come from "tough little animals", are linked to the Crow sun dance, probably conferring endurance.
 For the Lakota, these two animals are especially "wakan", meaning akin to sacred.